syncfusion-content/windowsforms-docs/WindowsForms/Testing/UFT/Installation.md

 ---
 layout: post
 title: QTP/UFT for Syncfusion Essential WindowsForms
-description: This section explains about the Installation for QTP/UFT.
+description: Learn here all about the installation for QTP/UFT of the Syncfusion Windows Forms controls and more.
 platform: WindowsForms
 control: Testing
 documentation: ug
 ---

-# Installation
+# Installation in Windows Forms Controls

 You can download the Essential QTP Add on and install using the below steps,